msteffensen19/InstallWindowsDockerCLI/README.md

 git clone https://github.com/msteffensen19/InstallWindowsDockerCLI

-Which will place two files in your directory.
+Which will place two PowerShell files in your directory.
 Then, open Explorer and right-click

 the file InstallWindowsDockerCLI.ps1 and select Run as Administrator